Sandra Day O’Connor | Bio, Wiki, Death, Children, Net Worth & More

 O’Connor served on the Supreme Court for 24 years and retired in 2006.
 During her tenure, she ruled on several important cases, including those related to abortion, affirmative action, and campaign finance.

-Related Article Who is Anthony Fauci?
-Everything about his life
+Related Article Who is Kai Trump?
+Everything about her life

 After retiring from the Supreme Court, O’Connor succeeded Henry Kissinger as chancellor of the College of William & Mary.
 After this she did many important works for women and girls.
 She founded the Sandra Day O’Connor Institute for American Citizenship which provides civics education programs for school children.